BytesFromStella/Browser-Tasklist-Manager/README.md

 - Date
 - Time
 Together, they're joined with a "T" in the middle to create an ISO 8601 JSON string date object.
 JS has native support for this and can be passed to a database as a universal time standard.

+After dawdling with the deadline code logic for WAY too long, I decided to hardcode it into the ``createTaskElement`unction.
+I cannot grab the values

 ## Javascript - deadlineTimer.js
 The rest of the logic based around timers and deadlines is processed in ``deadlineTimer.js``.